 The big deal with Web Authentication is that there’s no stand-alone software installed on your PC that handles the private key.
 Instead, the exchange is handled by Microsoft Edge and a supporting website, thus there is nothing to hack to retrieve stored passwords.
 And in the case of Microsoft Edge, your password-free logins are tied into Windows Hello.

 If you’re not familiar with Windows Hello, it’s Microsoft’s password-free platform for Windows 10.
 It supports fingerprint scanners and facial recognition — if your PC has the hardware — along with PIN numbers.
 For instance, all you need to do is look at the screen to log onto Windows 10 rather than type credentials on a keyboard if your PC supports facial recognition.
-Using Microsoft Edge,
+Using Microsoft Edge, Windows 10 extends that capability to supporting websites.

 “For websites that are not ready to move to a completely passwordless model, backwards compatibility with FIDO U2F devices can provide a strong second factor in addition to a password,” the company says.
 “We’re working with industry partners on lighting up the first passwordless experiences around the web.”